 Such a huge box with barely anything in it.
 There is more than enough room to keep the earphones rolled in a circle, instead of folded, but Remax seem to be unconcerned about that.

 Metal + plastic (soft touch), ø5mm nozzles, no strain reliefs

 The volume buttons work on Android devices.
 I don't have an iPhone for compatibility check.

 Being shaped very similarly to Tingker TK200, these earphones are very comfortable.
 Granted, there isn't much to hold the earphones in place, but the soft touch coating on the plastic part helps a lot.

 Lows / Bass

 With an unexaggerated fit, the bass is very balanced.
 It's punchy but might sound a bit cold.
-The bass isn't the most suitable for electronic dance music, even suits most genres when you get a proper seal.
+The bass isn't the most suitable for electronic dance music, but will suit most other genres when you get a proper seal.

 Mids / Vocals

 I have absolutely no complains about the level of clarity or accuracy of the mids and vocals.
 I even think that the mids are more tonally accurate than RM-610D.
 My complain is the overly low loudness of these earphones, especially when it comes to vocals.
 Even amplifying hasn't done much good, it's like the drivers reach their full potential too early.
 With that being said, the vocals are very vivid and pleasant, not direct/shouty, perfect for long listening sessions.

 Despite the substantial dip in the upper-highs, mainly in the sibilance and pierce ranges, the highs are very crisp and bright, with a natural, true-to-life timbre.
 With that being said, again, that dip actually serves a great deal in decreasing sibilance and pierce as much as possible, with excellent results!
 The highs are effectively crispier than RM-610D's highs.